The Plague of Florence

 The Plague in Florence (German: Pest in Florenz) is a 1919 German silent historical film directed by Otto Rippert for Eric Pommer's Deutsche Eclair (Decla) production company.
 The screenplay was written by Fritz Lang.
 It stars Marga von Kierska, Theodor Becker, Karl Bernhard and Julietta Brandt.
 The film is a tragic romance set in Florence in 1348, just before the first outbreaks in Italy of the Black Death, which then spread out across the entire continent.

-Lang's screenplay was based on the Edgar Allan Poe story "The Masque of the Red Death", but he heightened the story's sexual tension by making the plague appear in the form of a beautiful seductress.
+Lang's screenplay was based on the Edgar Allan Poe story "The Masque of the Red Death", but he heightened the story's sexual tension by making the plague the result of the actions of a young seductress.

 Plot

 Julia, a rich courtesan (Marga von Kierska), arrives in Florence.
 A cardinal fears that her beauty could rival the church's power, and orders inquiries to be made about her Christian beliefs.
 Cesare, the city's ruler, and Lorenzo (his son) both fall madly in love with her.
-A mob, led by Lorenzo, storms the palace where Julia is about to be tortured.
-Lorenzo kills Cesare, his father, and rescues her.
+Lorenzo starts a relationship with Julia, who shares his ideals of valuing love and lust above all else.
+Seeing that he cannot have Julia for himself, Cesare kidnaps her.
+He is aided by the church who want to stop the supposedly immoral behaviors she is inciting in people.
+After finding out what happened, Lorenzo leads a mob of townsfolk who adore Julia and storms the palace where she is about to be tortured.
+Lorenzo kills Cesare and rescues her.
 Lust and excess overtake the city.

-Even Medardus, a hermit, is overcome by her beauty, and he also is driven to commit sacrilegious acts.
+Medardus, a hermit and a Christian fanatic, comes to the city to preach about the deadly consequences that that kind of behaviour will bring to the city, but no one listens to him.
+A pregnant Julia, however, keeps thinking about his words after he leaves and decides to look for him.
+She finds the cave outside the city where Medardus lives.
+Medardus initially tries to convince her to change her ways, but smitten by her, he is the one who ends up abandoning his ideals.
+He tries to kiss Julia, who runs away.
+Disgusted with himself, Medardus chops down a cross of made out of wood he had carved outside his cave and goes to Florence.
+He arrives in time to stop Lorenzo (whom Julia has gotten tired of) from forcing himself on Julia.
+In the ensuing fight, Medardus kills Lorenzo and starts a relationship with Julia.

 Florence's fine buildings are turned into dens of sexual debauchery.
 Excess and manslaughter continue uninterrupted until the arrival of a ragged female figure personifying the Plague, who infects the whole city with her deadly disease and plays the fiddle while the population dies in droves.